- Elon Musk is the founder and CEO of SpaceX, Tesla, The Boring Company, and the co-founder of Neuralink and OpenAI.

 One year later, in 1995, Musk was accepted to Stanford University’s Doctor of Philosophy (Ph.D.) program.
 While there, he studied materials science.
 Concurrently, Musk tried to get a job at Netscape — however, as anyone who has hunted for internships can attest to, he never heard back.
 Musk actually dropped out of Stanford after just two days, opting to take advantage of the Internet boom and work on his own startup instead.

 In no surprise to those who have followed Musk for a while, it didn’t take long for him to cause some controversy in his new authoritative position.
-He preferred the company use Microsoft software over Unix, which caused an enormous rift between Microsoft users and Unix users within the company.
+He preferred the company to use Microsoft software over Unix, which caused an enormous rift between Microsoft users and Unix users within the company.
 This caused technological issues that led to a total lack of a sturdy business model.
-Musk was booted, the company was renamed, and eventually sold to eBay for $1.5 billion.
+Musk was booted as CEO, and the company was renamed and eventually sold to eBay for $1.5 billion.
 Despite his firing, the sale meant Musk walked away with more than $175 million.

 SpaceX, Tesla, and More: Musk Makes It Big